bigbluebutton/bigbluebutton/docs/docs/development/dev-guide.md

 ### `/private/config`

 All configurations are located in **/private/config/settings.yml**.
-If you make any changes to the YAML configuration you will need to restart the meteor process.

-During Meteor.startup() the configuration file is loaded and can be accessed through the Meteor.settings.public object.
+Starting with BigBlueButton 3.0 this file is actually picked by `bbb-apps-akka` and the settings are passed to the clients.
 Note that individual configuration settings are overridden with their values (if defined) from file `/etc/bigbluebutton/bbb-html5.yml` (if the file exists).

 ## Build bbb-common-message